 3. Create a Freelancer Website

-A website is another excellent tool to help draw clients to you.
-When pitching clients, writers do not use CVs to explain to the clients what they have to offer; this is the role the website plays.
+A website is another excellent tool to attract clients.
+When pitching clients, writers seldom use CVs to explain their value; their websites do.

-Ensure all the pertinent information a prospective client might want to know is on display on the site; this includes:
+Ensure all the pertinent information a prospective client may seek is on the site; this includes:

-- Services Page – This is your chance to woo the client with all you have to offer and how your services can help them.
+- Services Page – This is your chance to convince the client that your services can help them.

 - Portfolio – this is where you get to show off your content.
-Clients can go over your work and see exactly what you have to offer.
-Put your best foot forward; your content speaks for you here.
+Clients can go over your work from previous jobs.
+Your content speaks for you here.

-- Contact Page – display your contact information here.
-This is where you’ll put your email, telephone, and social media profiles.
+- Contact Page – display all your contact information here; email, telephone, and social media profiles.
 Make it easy for companies to reach you.

-Your website need not be anything over the top.
-You can create a simple website to show off your capabilities and make it easy for clients to reach out to you.
+Your website need not be anything over the top, just something simple to show off your capabilities.

 Writing is the best entry-level remote job available presently, and it has never been easier to get your remote writing career started.

-With new online businesses starting daily, and even more traditional businesses moving operations online, demand for online writers is at an all-time high.
+With new online businesses starting daily, and even more traditional businesses like customer service moving operations online, demand for online writers is at an all-time high.